A homeowner with a puzzled look on his cell phone ponders how to install a radiant wall heating system

 Homeowners thinking of setting up radiant heating should understand how this installation process works because they won’t be able to use the space until it has been completed.

-So if you were planning to purchase and install a radiant wall system in a commercial building, you would need to move your business operations elsewhere until you have implemented the system.
+So if you were planning to purchase and install a radiant wall system in a commercial building, you would need to move your business operations elsewhere until you had implemented the system.

 High Installation Costs